linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Turmoil in Financial Markets the Risk Business.md

 	- They are also getting much of the blame for the very turmoil that brought them low.
 	- Long-Term Capital Management nearly went bust in September and was saved only when the Federal Reserve organized its rescue.
 	- Other hedge funds are already paying the price for the fund's demise.
-	- Tarring all hedge funds with the brush that has been used for LTCM is wrong.
+	- Tarring all hedge funds with the brush that has been used for [[Class Note 13 The LTCM Meltdown|LTCM]] is wrong.
 	- Hedge funds,  in general,  are surprisingly different from one another.
-	- Few hedge funds are as hugely leveraged as LTCM.
+	- Few hedge funds are as hugely leveraged as [[Class Note 13 The LTCM Meltdown|LTCM]].
 	- The combination of apparently low-risk strategies with enormous leverage may be rare among hedge funds,  but it is by no means uncommon in other parts of the finance industry.
 	- Investment banks routinely have leverage in excess of 20 to 1.
 	- Banks' role in the present financial turmoil is crucial.